The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Abstract

-Climate model ensembles indicate that there will be a transient rise and permanent fall in ENSO variability under greenhouse warming.
-In observations, ENSO events strengthened during the final decades of the 20th century, likely in part due to anthropogenic emissions \citep[Fig. \ref{Fig:IntroFigure}c, dashed line,][]{hersbach_era5_2020,cai_changing_2021,gan_greenhouse_2023}.
-Most models predict that this enhanced ENSO variability will continue in the 21st century due to greenhouse warming increasing upper-ocean stratification \citep[Fig. \ref{Fig:IntroFigure}c,][]{cai_increased_2018,cai_changing_2021}, though model predictions of ENSO still have substantial spread \citep{cai_increased_2015,wang_continued_2017,cai_increased_2018}.
-This rise is temporary, however, and ENSO variability is expected to eventually decrease with warming \citep{kim_response_2014}, most clearly seen in simulations after an abrupt CO$_2$ increase (Fig. \ref{Fig:IntroFigure}d).
-Similarly, idealized models under warming (Fig. \ref{Fig:IntroFigure}b and e) display a transient peak of ENSO variability followed by a lasting decline, and simulations run past 2100 \citep{peng_collapsed_2024,geng_decreased_2024,callahan_robust_2021} or to equilibrium \citep{tuckman_understanding_2025} show weaker ENSO events in warmer climates.
+Climate model ensembles indicate that there will be a transient rise and long-term fall in ENSO variability under greenhouse warming \citep{kim_response_2014,callahan_robust_2021,geng_decreased_2024,maher_future_2023}.
+In observations, ENSO events strengthened during the final decades of the 20th century (Fig. \ref{Fig:IntroFigure}c), likely in part due to anthropogenic emissions \citep[][]{hersbach_era5_2020,cai_changing_2021,gan_greenhouse_2023}.
+Most models predict that this enhanced ENSO variability will continue in the 21st century, possibly due to greenhouse warming increasing upper-ocean stratification \citep[Fig. \ref{Fig:IntroFigure}c,][]{cai_increased_2018,cai_changing_2021,heede_towards_2023}, though model predictions of ENSO still have substantial spread \citep{cai_increased_2015,wang_continued_2017,cai_increased_2018}.
+This rise is temporary and ENSO variability is expected to eventually decrease with warming \citep{kim_response_2014}, most clearly seen in simulations after an abrupt CO$_2$ increase (Fig. \ref{Fig:IntroFigure}d).
+Idealized models under warming (Fig. \ref{Fig:IntroFigure}b and e) also show a transient peak of ENSO variability followed by a lasting decline, and simulations run past 2100 \citep{peng_collapsed_2024,geng_decreased_2024,callahan_robust_2021} or to equilibrium \citep{tuckman_understanding_2025} often show weaker ENSO events in warmer climates.

-Here, we use idealized and comprehensive climate models and an East Pacific energy budget to derive a lag-linear model for ENSO strength in terms of global mean SST (equation in Fig. \ref{Fig:IntroFigure}).
-The model accurately reproduces the rise and fall of ENSO variability, capturing between $\sim70\%$ and $97\%$ of the signal across models and warming scenarios (Fig. \ref{Fig:IntroFigure} time series and panel f).
-We then use this simple model to gain insights into how greenhouse emissions control the future of ENSO events.
+Here, we use idealized and comprehensive climate models and an East Pacific energy budget to derive a lag-linear model for ENSO strength in terms of global mean SST (GMST, equation in Fig. \ref{Fig:IntroFigure}).
+This model accurately reproduces the rise and fall of ENSO variability, capturing around $90\%$ of the signal across models and warming scenarios (Fig. \ref{Fig:IntroFigure} time series and panel f).
+We use this simple predictor to gain insight into the physical process controlling the future of ENSO events, finding that peak ENSO variability depends on the warming magnitude, the ratio of ENSO's sensitivities to surface and subsurface changes, and the ratio of an ocean subsurface adjustment timescale to the warming timescale.